paulbarbu/dotophp/docs/HACKING.md

 > All documentation blocks ("docblocks") must be compatible with the [phpDocumentor](http://phpdoc.org/) format.

+* the command for generating the documentation: _phpdoc -o HTML:frames:earthli -d . -t docs/html -ti DoToPHP-docs_
+(Provided that you __cd__'ed in the project directory)

 Function names
 ==============
 Function names will be prefixed with: